Guilt is a powerful emotion.

 - Where does my guilt come from?

-- How can I accept things that can’t be changed?
+- How can I accept things that can’t change?

-- How can I learn to effectively apologize?
+- How can I learn to apologize effectively?

 - How can I make amendments?